atanisoft/ESP32CommandStation/building-esp32cs-idf.md

 The ESP32 Command Station code is built on top of the ESP-IDF framework.

 ## Setting up ESP-IDF build environment
 ESP-IDF is a required component and unfortunately there are only a few options for setting up the build environment.
+For all options it is required to have Python3 and the Git client installed and available in the path.

 ### VSCode "Espressif IDF" extension
 This is a very easy way to install all components and configure them for building.
 There are a few bugs in the plugin still but overall it will work.